-A must “sea” along Ocean Avenue is Blowing Cave and Spouting Rock (pictured at bottom of page), part of the seaside walk called Parsons Way.
-This scenic seaside path also takes you by President Bush’s so called “summer White House,” the family compound of Barbara and George Bush on spectacular Walkers Point.
+Ocean Avenue is Blowing Cave and Spouting Rock are must “sea”, part of the seaside walk called Parsons Way.
+This scenic seaside path also takes you by President Bush’s so called “summer White House,” the family compound of George H.W.
+Bush and the Bush family on spectacular Walkers Point.

 Summer Street is famous for its magnificent homes that are so historic and beautifully landscaped, some are rumored to be haunted.
 The Wedding Cake House is one of the most photographed homes in Maine, so you must see this architecturally unique home in Kennebunk.
-The Brick Store Museum and The Nott House, part of the Kennebunkport Historical Society, offer guided tours of these famous seaside towns and the historic homes.
+The Brick Store Museum in downtown Kennebunk Maine Street offers guided tours of the famous town and the historic homes.

-Guided Tours of the Kennebunks – Intown Trolley – in season narrated rides from town stops, see signs in Dock Square, Ocean Ave and Kennebunk Beach.
+Trolley Tours of the Kennebunks – Intown Trolley – in season narrated rides from town stops, see signs in Dock Square, Ocean Ave and Kennebunk Beach.

-Walking Tours of Kennebunkport – 1 hour Historic walking tours from the Nott House 967-2513 or 2751
+Walking Tours of Kennebunkport – 1 hour historic walking tours from

-Wells National Estuarine Reserve at Laudholm Farm – 1600 scenic acres of research reserve including a 19th century saltwater farm, Rachel Carson Wildlife Refuge walking trails, barn exhibits with frequent craft fairs adn festivals, and seven miles of spectacular marsh walkways and trails along marshes, fields, and wetlands.
+Wells National Estuarine Reserve at Laudholm Farm – 1600 scenic acres of research reserve including a 19th century saltwater farm and Rachel Carson Wildlife Refuge walking trails, barn exhibits with frequent craft fairs adn festivals, and seven miles of spectacular marsh walkways and trails along marshes, fields, and wetlands.
 Open year round.
 342 Laudholm Farm Road, Wells.
 207-646-1555

 Scenic Walk – Marginal Way – Ogunquit one mile path along coast.
 Ends in Perkins Cove.